Nariod14/EVE-Online-Manufacturing-Optimizer/README.md

 - Gain access to structure-specific market data and authorized endpoints via the authenticated access token.

 ### Station Management
-- Manage Player-Owned Stations (POS).
+- Manage Player-Owned Stations.
-- Add, edit, and delete stations for market data queries and blueprint calculations using your access token.
+- Add, edit, and delete stations for market data queries and blueprint calculations using your access token (when logged in through ESI).

 ### Material Tracking
 - Add and update your inventory of materials, including quantities and prices.